 - Helps prevent heart attacks and strokes by passively maintaining clot forming cells.

-- Soybeans contain phytoestrogens that act as selective estrogen receptor modulators (SERMs), meaning they have pro-estrogenic effects in some tissues like bone, but anti-estrogenic in other tissues like the breasts; meaning they help to regulate and stabilize estrogen levels, helping to manage menopause symptoms.
-Researchers suggest Soy protein may be an effective alternative for estrogen replacement therapy.
-A phytoestrogen in soy called genistein has been show to help prevent cancer.
+- Soybeans contain phytoestrogens that act as selective estrogen receptor modulators (SERMs).
+This means they have pro-estrogenic effects in some tissues like bone, but anti-estrogenic in other tissues like the breasts.

 - Helps to retain bone mass, which guards against osteoporosis.
-Soy also reduces the excretion of calcium through the urinary tract.
+It also reduces the excretion of calcium through the urinary tract.

 - Assists immune function

-- Improves the function of your digestive system by helping with the breakdown and absorption of fats as well as aiding in the growth of the good bacteria in the intestinal tract.
+- Improves the function of your digestive system by helping with the breakdown and absorption of fats.
+It also aids in the growth of the good bacteria in the intestinal tract.

 Why Soy Is Less Than Awesome

-- Most soy products you find on the shelves today are refined and processed into ice cream, cheese, yogurt, oil, burgers, and frozen desserts; not the natural forms of soy like soybeans, or the minimally processed forms like tofu, miso, tempeh, tamari, and soymilk; all of which are found in the traditional Asian diet.
+- Most soy products you find on the shelves today are refined and processed into ice cream, cheese, yogurt, oil, burgers, and frozen desserts.
+These are not the natural forms of like soybeans, or the minimally processed forms like tofu, miso, tempeh, tamari, and soymilk; all of which are found in the traditional Asian diet.

 - Nothing should be consumed in excess, and soy is no different.
-Consuming large amounts of soy on a daily basis can lead to mineral deficiencies.
+Consuming large amounts on a daily basis can lead to mineral deficiencies.